 - For each QoS flow included in the QoS Flow Add or Modify Request List IE, based on the QoS Flow Level QoS Parameters IE, the NG-RAN node may establish, modify or release the DRB configuration and may change allocation of resources on NG or Uu accordingly.
 The NG-RAN node shall associate each QoS flow accepted to setup or modify with a DRB of the PDU session.
 The associated DRB for the QoS flow accepted to modify may not change.

 - For each QoS flow included in the QoS Flow to Release List IE, the NG-RAN node shall de-associate the QoS flow with the previously associated DRB.

+- For each QoS flow included in the QoS Flow Add or Modify Request List IE, if the Redundant QoS Flow Information IE is included in the QoS Flow Level QoS Parameters IE , if supported, the NG-RAN node shall take it into account for the redundant transmission as specified in TS 23.501 [9].

 - The NG-RAN node shall pass the NAS-PDU IE received for the PDU session to the UE when modifying the PDU session configuration.
 The NG-RAN node does not send the NAS PDUs associated to the failed PDU sessions to the UE.

 - The NG-RAN node may change allocation of resources on NG according to the requested target configuration.